 The oil contains a valuable 77% fatty acids

-Rose hip oil is therefore useful for keeping skin looking young but is also invaluable for treating unsightly skin blemishes, scars and even burns.
-It is used by many skin care companies as an ingredient for their products but pure essential oils are always the best option.
-Rose hip oil or products with it as an ingredient can also be used as a preventative for those with skin conditions.
+Rose hip oil is therefore useful for keeping skin looking young but is also invaluable for use on unsightly skin blemishes, scars and even burns.
+It is used by many skin care companies as an ingredient for their products.
+Rose hip seed oil or products with it as an ingredient can also be used as a preventative for those with skin conditions.
 Used regularly, it will help to keep the skin supple, retain its elasticity, prevent wrinkles and go a long way to slow down the ageing process of the skin.

-Fatty aids are essential for skin cell regeneration and to repair damaged tissue
+Fatty acids are essential for skin cell regeneration and to repair damaged tissue